- Introduction

 -

-Note: While establishing Partner Connect, the details of the Server Hostname, Database Port, HTTP Path, and Personal Access Token (PAT) fields are auto-populated, as Databricks creates these resources.
+Note: While establishing Partner Connect, the details of the Server Hostname, Database Port, HTTP Path, Personal Access Token (PAT), and Catalog Name fields are auto-populated, as Databricks creates these resources.
 Copy the PAT and save it securely like any other password.
 You may need to use it to allowlist Hevo’s IP address for your database region.

 -